 Ladder logic is also scan time dependent.
 Larger programs take longer to scan and solve the logic.
 With ladder logic, the inputs are read, the logic is scanned, the data table and outputs are updated, the overhead communication is performed, and then the cycle repeats.
 Functions such as interrupts and other programming techniques can be implemented to ensure certain rungs are executed quicker.
 Although software-based PLCs with ladder logic can run on a PC, often the hardware, such as a PLC, is matched to the programming software, with both purchased from the same vendor.
 This ensures compatibility, but hinders switching vendors.

 In addition to comparing pros and cons of ladder logic and OOP, users should evaluate the existing use of these languages within the environment where they will be deployed.
 If the plant or facility has standardized on ladder logic, the use of OOP will be discouraged, even if it’s a better fit for the application.
 OOP use is growing, however, and it’s expected to co-exist with ladder logic for decades to come.
-An aspiring automation professional would do well to learn both languages.
+An aspiring automation professional would do well to learn ladder and an OOP methodology.

 KEYWORDS: PLC programming, ladder logic, OOP